 Prepare your filling ingredients.
 This could be a couple of tablespoons of diced onion, green pepper and cheese.
 If desired, you can add bacon, diced ham or cooked sausage.

-Pour half of the egg mixture into each side of your microwave omelet pan.
+Pour half of the egg mixture into each half of your nordic wave microwave omelet pan.
 Place it in the microwave and cook on high for 60 to 90 seconds.
 This allows the egg to start cooking.